 Again, this chart shows average rates for FHA and conventional home loans in Washington and across the nation.
 It includes averages for three different types of mortgage loans, including the ever-popular 30-year fixed (shown in blue).

 The question is, what will Washington State FHA loan rates do over the coming months?
-Are they expected to rise between now and the end of 2017, and if so by how much?
+Are they expected to rise between now and the end of 2019 and into 2010, and if so by how much?

 Unfortunately, no one can answer these questions with complete accuracy.
 But there are some industry forecasts available that show us what economists and analysts expect.
 So let’s talk about those next.